BIMIB-DISCo/J-Space.jl/README.md

 - `path_to_save_files`.
 A string, path of the folder where the output files should be saved
 - `path_to_save_plot`.
 A string,  path of the folder where the output plots should be saved
 - `Generate_graph`.
 Integer, if 0 the user should inser the graph of the dynamics as an adjacency matrix.
 If 1 J-SPACE generate a regular lattice, the paramenters of such lattice are specified in the file "Paramenters.toml".
+- `Path_to_Graph`.
+Path to the adjacency matrix of the graph if imported.
 - `Tree_Newick`.
 Integer, if 1  the phylogenentic tree of the cells is saved as newick file.
 - `Final_configuration`.
 Integer,  if 1 return the plot of the final configuration of the lattice.
 - `Driver_list`.
-Integer,  if 1 returns the list of the driver mutations
+Integer,  if 1 returns the list of the driver mutations.
 - `Driver_Tree`.
-Integer, if 1 returns the tree of the driver mutations
+Integer, if 1 returns the plot tree of the driver mutations.
 - `Single_cell_fasta`.
-Integer, if 1 save the fasta of the GT sequences of the sampled cells
+Integer, if 1 save the fasta of the GT sequences of the sampled cells.
 - `Single_cell_noise`.
 Integer, if 0  the sequencing experiment is not performed, if 1 it returns the FASTQ  files of the reads and SAM files with noise  , if 2 it returns the FASTQ  files of the reads, the SAM files with noise and without noise.
 - `Alignment`.
 Integer, if 1 it returns the GT aligment file in ALN format.
 - `VAF_GT`.
-Integer, if 1 it returns the VAF of the sampled cells  (working only if isa is used).
+Integer, if 1 it returns the VAF of the sampled cells  (working only if `type_isa = 1`).
 - `Bulk_noise`.
-Integer, if 1 it returns an approximate bulk experiment not using ART (working only if isa is used).
+Integer, if 1 it returns an approximate bulk experiment not using ART (working only if `type_isa = 1`).
 - `Time_of_sampling`.
-Integer,  insert an array of real value that are the times.
+Array of times in an incresing order (e.g., [10.0 , 20.3 , 50.2]).
 J-SPACE perform the plot of the state of the lattice in that times.
-- `Dynamic_Clonal_genotype`. if 1 plots the dynamics of the clonal genotypes.
-- `Graph_configuration`. if 1  returns the plot of the state of the lattice.
+- `Graph_configuration`.
+Integer,  if 1  returns the plot of the state of the lattice.

 ## THE PARAMETERS FILE OF J-SPACE
-In the file Parameters.tml the user will find all the paramenters of the dynamics, molecular evolution and experiment.
+In the file ""Parameters.tml" the user will find all the paramenters of the dynamics, molecular evolution and experiment.

-### Paramenters of the generation of the lattice
+### Parameters of the generation of the lattice

 - `row`.
 Integer number of the rows of the regular lattice, not used if a graph is imported
 - `col`.
 Integer number of the columns of the regular lattice, not used if a graph is imported
 - `dim`.
-Integer number of the rows of the regular lattice, not used if a graph is imported.
-If =1 the simulation is 2D
+Integer number of the height of the regular lattice, not used if a graph is imported.
+If = 2 the simulation is 2D.
+If = 3 the simulation is 3D.
 - `N_starting_cells`.
 Integer  the number of starting cells.

-- matrix_adjacency.
-Path to the adjacency matrix ("path/matrix/adjacency") of the graph that should be imported.

-### Paramenters of the clonal spatial dynamics
+### Parameters of the clonal spatial dynamics

 - `Model`.
 String, the possible values are ["contact", "voter", "hvoter"] they are the possible different  Models of interaction.
 - `Max_time`.
 Real number, it is the maximum time of the simulation